daostack/DAOstack-Hackers-Kit/docs/stack/subgraph/queries.md

 ## General Guidelines

   1. All queries must be wrapped inside `query {}` object.
-  2. Entity name is same as provided in [Entity list](../Entity) but in `lower case`.
+  2. While querying, the Entity name is same as provided in [Entity list](../Entity) but starts with `lowerCase`.
   3. You can [query for single entity](#query-for-single-entity) by providing Entity `id`.
   4. You can [query for multiple Entities](#query-for-multiple-entities) by changing entity to plural. i.e. `proposal` -> `proposals`
-  5. The `complex-field` i.e. fields that are themselves an Entity such as *dao* and *proposals* in above example, need to be wrapped in `{}` and provided with the subfield needed to be queried
+  5. The `complex-field` i.e. fields that are themselves an Entity such as *dao* and *proposals* in [below example](#query-for-single-entity), need to be proceeded with `{}` and provided with the subfield needed to be queried
-  6. Filter and Sort is not available for complex fields
+  6. While you can Filter/Sort/Paginate complex subfield (Entity) array, the Top level Entity itself cannot be Filtered/Sorted/Paginated by complex fields.
+  7. If no pagination limit is provided, by default a limit of *100* entities is used.
+Maximum pagination limit is 1000

 ## Query for single Entity